Responsive Web Design - The Viewport

 Some additional rules to follow:

-1. Do NOT use large fixed width elements - For example, if an image is displayed at a width wider than the viewport it can cause the viewport to scroll horizontally.
+1. Do NOT use large fixed-width elements - For example, if an image has a width wider than the viewport, it causes the viewport to scroll horizontally.
 Remember to adjust this content to fit within the width of the viewport.

-2. Do NOT let the content rely on a particular viewport width to render well - Since screen dimensions and width in CSS pixels vary widely between devices, content should not rely on a particular viewport width to render well.
+2. Do NOT let the content rely on a particular width to render well - Since screen dimensions vary widely between devices, content should not rely on a particular viewport width to render well.

-3. Use CSS media queries to apply different styling for small and large screens - Setting large absolute CSS widths for page elements will cause the element to be too wide for the viewport on a smaller device.
+3. Use CSS media queries to apply different styling for small and large screens - Setting large absolute CSS widths for page elements will cause the elements to be too wide for smaller devices.
 Instead, consider using relative width values, such as width: 100%.
 Also, be careful of using large absolute positioning values.
 It may cause the element to fall outside the viewport on small devices.